ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 {@snippet support/managing-ckeditor-logo-styling}

-And it was achieved with just a few following rules:
+It was achieved with just a few style rules:

 ```css
 	/* PoweredBy logo customization. */